Ahangaran: Larger Ahangaran

 The first of these is a group of villages in Baghlan Province.
 It is located about ten miles northeast of Kala Banu.
 As of the turn of the 20th century, there were about 40 houses of Pashai in the area.

 Smaller Ahangaran

 The other Ahangaran is a smaller village, encompassing 12 houses at the turn of the 20th century, in the Kelas Dara, about 42 miles southwest of Dahana-i-Ghori.
 The inhabitants at the time were members of the Hazara people.

 Pre Islamic

-Ahangaran is the site of a significant Hinanyanic Buddhist monastery.
+Ahangaran is the site of a significant early Buddhist monastery.